Ben-M/simple_scaffold/README.md

 Generate a scaffold the way you usually would:

-`rails generate simple_scaffold idea name:string description:text picture:string`
+`rails generate scaffold idea name:string description:text picture:string`

 ## What is different?
 ### Settings